 London Plan Requirements

 The Greater London Authority (GLA) sets it’s own guidance around Whole Life Carbon.
 Policy SI2 of the London Plan 2021 requires that planning applications include a Whole Life Carbon assessment.
 This must show a calculation of WLC emissions and demonstrate how these emissions have been reduced throughout the planning and design phases.
-While an assessment is supported and encouraged for all major applications, it is mandatory for all developments referable to the Mayor.
-These typically include:

 - Schemes of more than 150 residential units